Any member of the family deserves a festive menu, right?

-- In a pressure cooker, place the potatoes, courgette, celery (all cut in small cubes) and cover in water.
+- In a pressure cooker, place the potatoes, courgette, celery (all diced) and cover with boiling water

-- Add the bits of turkey, half of stock cube and flour
+- Add the bits of turkey, half stock cube and flour

 - Mix everything together

-- Leave to cook for 9 minutes over an open flame
+- Leave to cook for 9 minutes over a medium/high heat

 - 500 gr. of minced meat